-The third area we analyzed is long-term care.
-This nursing home's received an unfortunate long-term care score where it was given an F. In a long-term care setting, the nursing home's primary objective is to keep patients healthy and safe.
+This nursing home's second least favorable score is long-term care, where it received a grade of just D in that area.
+This is a relatively poor score.
+For long-term care residents, the facility's primary goal is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
-After we finished looking at the volume of care provided by nurses, we next considered the facility's vaccination records.
-We were pleased to learn that this nursing home vaccinates 99.73404 percent of its patients against pneumonia.
-Surprisingly, this place also fared well at keeping its patients out of the hospital.
-Indeed, it had just 0.01 hospitalizations per one thousand long-term resident days.
-Unfortunately, some of its other scores in this category were not as favorable as these.
+After considering the amount of care provided by nurses, we then analyzed the facility's vaccination data.
+We were pleased to learn that this nursing home vaccinates 100 percent of its residents against pneumonia.
+To our surprise, this facility also keeps its residents out of the hospital.
+It had just 0.02 hospitalizations per 1,000 long-term resident days.
+Sadly, a few of its other scores in the category weren't as favorable as these.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Camden Health and Rehabilitation, 10% of Patients had Pressure Ulcers